 The major provides an integrated training in social science theory and evidence, statistical methods, the analysis of social data, and the interpretation and presentation of results.
 The curriculum is described in our page on program requirements.

-Students will learn how to apply advanced quantitative methods to complex data sets in a way that accounts for the unique challenges associated with the analysis of social data, and reflects an understanding of existing social theory and evidence.
-They will learn how to identify a research question, collect and manage complex social data, carry out analysis, and then develop, test, and refine hypotheses informed by social science theory.
+Students learn how to apply advanced quantitative methods to complex data sets in a way that accounts for the unique challenges associated with the analysis of social data, and reflects an understanding of existing social theory and evidence.
+They learn how to identify a research question, collect and manage complex social data, carry out analysis, and then develop, test, and refine hypotheses informed by social science theory.

 A menu of electives allows students to tailor their training to their interests and career plans.
 Students who plan to work after graduation have the flexibility to focus their methodological electives that offer hands-on experience applying cutting edge methods to the analysis of social data.
 Students who plan postgraduate graduate can focus on more theoretical courses, including advanced courses in the Math department and other campus units.

 The program is ideal for students with quantitative skills who would like to apply them in the study of topics related to society.
-Our first intake will be Fall 2017.

 ▌Social Science at HKUST